Neural Architectures for Amortized Bayesian Inference: Statistical Foundations and Empirical Assessments: Amortized Bayesian Inference

 \subsubsection{Implicit Topology Learning as Meta-Learning}

-The capability of a neural network to perform statistical inference is not merely a curve-fitting exercise; it represents a form of meta-learning.
-In traditional machine learning, a model learns to map a specific input, $x$, to a corresponding label, $y$.
-In this amortized inference regime, the network learns a functional mapping from an entire dataset $\mathcal{D}_n = \{x_1, \dots, x_n\}$ to a parameter space $\Theta$.
+The capability of a neural network to perform statistical inference is not merely a curve-fitting exercise; it represents a form of meta-learning \citep{hospedales2022meta}.
+In traditional supervised learning, a model maps a specific input $x$ to a corresponding label $y$.
+In the amortized inference regime, the network learns a functional mapping from an entire dataset $\mathcal{D}_n = \{x_1, \dots, x_n\}$ to a parameter space $\Theta$.

 This learning mechanism requires the network to internalize the topology of the parameter manifold.
-Rather than memorizing the answer for specific datasets, the network must learn the inductive biases of the generative model itself--effectively `learning how to estimate'.
-For example, when estimating the variance of a distribution, the network must implicitly learn that this parameter is strictly positive and correlates with the dispersion of the inputs, regardless of the specific values of the inputs.
+Rather than memorizing answers for specific datasets, the network must learn the inductive biases of the generative model--it learns \emph{to estimate}, not to recall.
+For example, when estimating the variance of a distribution, the network must implicitly learn that this parameter is strictly positive and that it correlates with the input dispersion, regardless of the specific input values.

-This phenomenon is evidenced by the network's behavior in the latent space.
-Much like Variational Autoencoders (VAEs) organize MNIST digits into smooth, continuous manifolds based on style and shape, a neural Bayes estimator organizes input datasets based on their statistical properties.
-It projects high-dimensional observations onto a lower-dimensional manifold that aligns with the true parameter space $\Theta$.
-This geometric alignment allows the network to generalize to unseen datasets generated from the same prior, effectively replacing the manually derived formulas of classical estimation (such as the ordinary least squares formula) with a learned, nonlinear equivalent.
+Empirically, the latent representations learned by the network form a low-dimensional manifold aligned with the true parameter space $\Theta$.
+This geometric alignment allows the network to generalize to unseen datasets generated from the same prior, effectively replacing the manually derived formulas of classical estimation (such as the ordinary least squares formula) with a learned nonlinear equivalent.